wp-plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 The plugin is new, so no question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 1.1 =
+* It's now possible to choose either to show the region or country name when a region or "rest of the world" rate is used
+* Fix: make sure the price fields now respect the localized settings
+* Fix: when changing countries on the checkout page the plugin does not stall the ajax call anymore and the totals are updated

 = 1.0 =
 * Initial release.